 Don’t despair; there is a solution.

-What you need to do is select a successful project from your port-folio, one that has similar criteria and produces a case study detailing what you did and how you did it.
+What you need to do is select a successful project from your portfolio, one that has similar criteria and produce a case study detailing what you did and how you did it.
 This would instil confidence that you can deliver on your proposal.

 Then for maximum impact, you can have existing clients endorse your work in the form of a testimonial.